If you think it might be time to get started with email marketing, jump in.

 Especially when you’re first getting started with email marketing, it’s easy to slip up every once in a while.

-Maybe you forget to add in an important link or make an embarrassing spelling mistake right in the subject line.
+Maybe you forget to add an important link or made an embarrassing spelling mistake right in the subject line.
 Doh!
-Unfortunately, there’s no Back button with email, so always remember to send yourself or a staff member a Test Email before sending out to your entire list.
+Unfortunately, there’s no Back button with email, so always remember to send yourself or a staff member a Test Email before sending it to your entire list.

 When you’re ready to send out an email, timing is an important factor to consider.

-Every audience is different and the best time to send an email will differ based on who’s on your email list.
+Every audience is different, and the best time to send an email will differ based on who’s on your email list.
+However, some useful criteria to consider when scheduling your emails are:

 You can also create a consistent sending schedule and stick to it.
 For example, if you send out a newsletter on the first of every month, your audience will come to expect it in their inboxes.